IvanKrim/HomeWorks/README.md

 # HomeWorks
-This is the repository contains all my HomeWorks from course by SwiftBook
+The repository contains all my swiftbook course homework’s